JosephJackels/ICS499Project/README.md

 # Widget App
-We used Spring and Angular to build a web application that can display data from several sources in widgets.
+We used the Spring and Angular frameworks to build a web application that can display data from multiples sources in widgets.

 ## Features:
 - users will be prompted to create an account